gruvw/lang/specifications/specifications.typ

 + *Efficiency* - The language must fulfill its purpose with clarity (avoiding vague or overly complex expressions) in a concise and intelligible way.
 + *Consistency* - The language must adhere to uniform and predictable rules, avoiding irregularities and contradictions to minimize its cognitive overhead.
 + *Completness* - The language must be capable of expressing any idea or concept, ensuring no gaps in its expressive capacity.

-+ *Modularity* - The language must be constructed with some degree of modularity to allow for modifications of some parts without affecting others, making it easier to shape and evolve.
+Additionnaly, the language is constructed with some degree of modularity to allow for modifications of some parts without affecting others, making it easier to shape and evolve.
+Therefore, its construction is split into multiple modules (see further in the document) that aim to be somewhat independant.

 == Examples